sf-wdi-24/modules/week-02-ajax-and-js-objects/day-03/module-01/readme.md

 ## Challenges

-* Refactor your <a href="https://github.com/sf-wdi-24/spotify-search" target="_blank">Spotify Search app</a> app to use Handlebars templating.
+* Refactor your <a href="https://github.com/sf-wdi-24/spotify-search" target="_blank">Spotify Search app</a> to use Handlebars templating.
 Feel free to pull down the <a href="https://github.com/sf-wdi-24/spotify-search/tree/solution" target="_blank">solution branch</a> if you want to start with fresh code.

 ## Stretch Challenge